-Originally Published: May 4, 2001 - Last Updated / Reviewed On: September 9, 2011
+Originally Published: May 4, 2001 - Last Updated / Reviewed On: January 16, 2015

 What are stress balls and why do people use them?

-Try it now: make fists, squeeze a little bit, and hold for a few seconds.
+Even if you don’t have a stress ball handy, try it now: make fists, squeeze a little bit, and hold for a few seconds.
 Okay, relax them, and feel the tension leave your hands and fingers.
 Wait a moment and then do the same things again; this time, breathe in when you tense your hands, and exhale when you let them relax a few seconds later.
 If you try this two or three times, squeeze a little harder each time as you go along.

-This process is called progressive muscular relaxation.
-This is a technique that involves tensing specific muscle groups and then relaxing them to create awareness of tension and relaxation.
+This process is called progressive muscular relaxation (PMR).
+The technique involves tensing specific muscle groups and then relaxing them to create awareness of tension and relaxation.
 Why is it progressive?
-Because it proceeds through all major muscle groups, relaxing them one at a time, and eventually leads to total muscle relaxation.
-This stress management exercise can flush out a huge amount of muscle tension from your head to your toes.
-People respond differently to various stress-reduction exercises.
-Some people may feel calm and relaxed, while others may notice little change.
-With practice, your relaxation should increase.
+Because it proceeds through all major muscle groups, tensing and relaxing them one at a time, leading to total muscle relaxation.
+This exercise can flush out a huge amount of muscle tension all the way from your head down to your toes.

 In addition to feeling relaxed, there are other benefits touted by this practice.
 Research suggests that PMR may lower your blood pressure, heart rate, and experience of pain.
 It can also increase your quality of sleep and your energy level, too.
 Though PMR is traditionally practiced in a series of 20 to 40 sessions, some amount of benefit can be reaped even in just one 20-minute session.
 The other good news is that this stress reduction strategy is basically a one-size-fits-most: it’s low-cost, easy to learn and guide others through the practice, and is well-tolerated by many types of people — from college students to corporate employees.